technofocus-pte/procode-m365agentsdepth/Lab 5/Lab 5.md

 In this exercise, you will deploy a model in the Azure AI Foundry to use it in the Copilot Studio (in the next exercise).

-1. Open the Azure AI Foundry Azure OpenAI resource created earlier.
+1. Open the Microsoft Foundry Azure OpenAI resource created earlier.

 2. From the left pane, select **Deployments**.